Fed leans on big balance sheet to soften rate hike impact

-SAN FRANCISCO (Reuters) - Federal Reserve policymakers appear to have succeeded in their push last month to convince investors the central bank will hold on to its $4.5-trillion portfolio at least until next year, a Fed survey showed on Thursday.
+SAN FRANCISCO, Jan 7 (Reuters) - Federal Reserve policymakers appear to have succeeded in their push last month to convince investors the central bank will hold on to its $4.5-trillion portfolio at least until next year, a Fed survey showed on Thursday.

 Recent interviews with officials showed they were counting on the Fed’s massive bond holdings to blunt some of the impact of interest-rate hikes this year.
 But they were also concerned that markets did not fully appreciate that the central bank was willing to hang on to the bonds for longer than thought only three or six months ago.